 - In a large bowl, beat egg yolks until thickened and lemon-colored, about 5 minutes.
 Add broccoli mixture and set aside.
 In a small bowl, beat egg whites until stiff peaks form; fold into broccoli mixture.

 - Pour into an ungreased 1-1/2-qt. deep round baking dish.
 Bake, uncovered, at 350° for 20 minutes.
 Sprinkle with the reserved broccoli.
-Bake 10 minutes longer or until a knife inserted near the center comes out clean.
-Yield: 6 servings.
+Bake 10 minutes longer or until a knife inserted in the center comes out clean.

 Great Recipe, I have made about 4 times now, you can add potatoes and zuchinni as well.
 I also top with cheddar cheese sprinkles to add color and a little different flavor.